dfrnt-labs/terminusdb-docs-static/src/app/docs/get-documents/page.md

   metadata:
     title: Get Documents using the JavaScript Client
     description: >-
-      A guide to show how to get documents to TerminusDB and TerminusCMS using the JavaScript Client
+      A guide to show how to get documents to TerminusDB and TerminusDB using the JavaScript Client
     openGraph:
       images: >-